Yingying-Z10/Model-Proposal-for-Tumor-triggered-Angiogenesis/Model_Proposal.md

 * _type2_inhibitor_list_

-_The model will be initialized as the follows:_
+_The model will be initialized as follows:_

  * _An existing blood vessel will be created by generating a number of occasions of Blood Vessel Cell class at a fixed y position (a line of blood vessel cells)_